adafruit/Ask_An_Engineer/README.md

 ## How to Submit Your Questions

-Look in Issues for the date and pst your name and question(s) under that issue.
+Look in Issues for the date and post your name and question(s) under that issue.

 **The format for requests:**